-Alternatives 2-4 (Preferred) would establish rebuilding schedules within the time periods allowed by the reauthorized Magnuson-Stevens Act.
+Alternatives 2-4 (Preferred) would establish rebuilding schedules that would end within the time periods allowed by the reauthorized Magnuson-Stevens Act.
 These alternatives differ in the length of time prescribed to rebuild the species, ranging from ranging from 15 years (Alternative 2) to 35 years (Alternative 4 (Preferred)).
-The shorter the length of time established for a rebuilding schedule the more restrictive harvest limitations need to be to achieve the rebuilding goal.
+The shorter a rebuilding schedule is the more restrictive harvest limitations need to be to achieve the rebuilding goal.
 The more restrictive the harvest limitations are, the more negative the socioeconomic impacts can be expected.
-Therefore, it can be assumed that Alternative 2, which would implement the shortest rebuilding schedule, would provide the biological benefit in the shortest amount of time, but would also incur the highest level of negative socioeconomic impacts.
-Furthermore, Alternative 2 would require there be no fishing mortality of red snapper and therefore would require a prohibition on all species that co-occur with red snapper.
-Alternative 3, with a 25-year rebuilding schedule would still provide the biological benefits of rebuilding the fishery; however, those benefits may not occur as quickly as they would under Alternative 2.
-Alternative 3 would incur a level of negative socioeconomic impacts in between that of Alternatives 2 and 4 (Preferred).
-Lastly, Alternative 4 (Preferred), with a rebuilding schedule of 35 years would again be expected to yield the same biological benefits of rebuilding the stock; however, the full impact of those benefits may not be realized until even later than they would be under Alternative 3.
-Alternative 4 (Preferred) would also require the least restrictive harvest limitations in order to achieve a rebuilt status within the 35-year period, and therefore, would incur the least negative socioeconomic impacts relative to Alternatives 2 and 3.
+Therefore, it can be assumed that Alternative 2, which would implement the shortest rebuilding schedule, would achieve the goal of rebuilding in the shortest amount of time, but would also incur the highest level of negative socioeconomic impacts.
+Alternative 2 would not be expected to rebuild the stock to B{MSY} because it is not possible to eliminate incidental mortality on one species in a multi-species complex, without prohibiting fishermen from targeting all associated species wherever the prohibited species occurs.
+The Council is considering alternatives in Section 4.3 that would rebuild red snapper within the timeframe specified in Alternative 3.
+However, the probability that the stock could rebuild within the 25 year timeframe is less certain than longer timeframes due to uncertainties associated with assessment and effectiveness of proposed management measures.
+The Council is considering substantial measures to reduce fishing mortality in this amendment including area closures for all snapper grouper species, which could reduce bycatch of red snapper and co-occurring species but it is unknown to what extent bycatch of red snapper would be reduced.
+Consequently, the Council has chosen Alternative 4 as the preferred rebuilding strategy alternative.

+Alternative 3 would incur a level of negative socioeconomic impacts between that of Alternatives 2 and 4 (Preferred).
+Alternative 4 (Preferred) would require the least restrictive harvest limitations in order to achieve a rebuilt status within the 35-year period, and therefore, would incur the least negative socioeconomic impacts relative to Alternatives 2 and 3.
+While incidental mortality would still occur under Alternative 4 (Preferred), the associated costs of regulations would not be as high as in the other two alternatives.
+In addition, this alternative would provide a timeframe sufficiently long to rebuild the red snapper stock as well as flexibility in the type of management measures to implement over time.
+In this sense, Alternative 4 (Preferred) may be characterized with a higher likelihood of generating the highest net benefits over time.
+Non-use values, like existence and bequest values, would be highest under Alternative 2 and lowest under Alternative 1 (Status Quo) and Alternative 3.
+However, the differences in non-use value between Alternatives 2, 3, and 4 (Preferred) are minimal.